American Software, Inc. (AMSWA) CEO Allan Dow on Q4 2020 Results - Earnings Call Transcript

 Allan Dow

 Matt, first of all, thank you for joining us and good question.
-It really was a mid quarter that we saw the stall, and our view on that and our experience around that was that as the pandemic happened and everyone was going virtual, it just raised a level of chaos.
-And you know they were focused on just how to keep continue operating, and moving people virtual and getting people connected and that sort of thing.
-So it caused a stall.
+It really was in the mid quarter that we saw the stall and our view on that and our experience around that was that as the pandemic happened and everyone was going virtual, it just raised the level of chaos.
+And you know, they were focused on just how to keep -- continue operating and moving people virtual and getting people connected and that sort of thing.
+So, it caused a stall.
 We had relatively few projects fall out.
 In fact, during that time period, we actually were closing some contracts and getting business started in some areas that just were quite surprising.
-We had one contract that we signed at the very end of the quarter that was in the oil and gas business, for instance.
-And we all can look back and say, there was a period in there where when they were giving oil away, if you had a swimming pool they would have been happy to fill it up for you.
+We had won one contract that we signed at the very end of the quarter that was in the oil and gas business, for instance.
+And we all can look back and say, there was a period in there when they were giving oil away, if you had a swimming pool, they would have been happy to fill it up for you.
 And so that was a bit surprising.

-And we had a contract signed in the retail space where they were actually in furloughed conditions and stores closed and they still contracted with us.
-But what happened was people looked at it and said, we don't know what the outcome's going to be, we know we're going to be here for the long haul, we're a stable company and we want to invest in the future and they got going.
+And we had a contract signed in the retail space where they were actually in furloughed conditions and stores closed, and they still contracted with us.
+But what happened was people looked at it and said, we don't know what the outcome's going to be, we know we're going to be here for the long haul, we're a stable company, we want to invest in the future and they got going.
 But that happened late.
-It happened late April and it carried into May and continued into the first couple of weeks of June.
+It happened in late April and it carried into May and continued into the first couple of weeks of June.
 And so, we're seeing the pipeline is still strong.
 Most of the projects are still in the backlog for us.
 We're working on those.

-Again, we're here now approaching the summer season and to my surprise, it seems like, it feels like we've been on vacation, although, we're working from home, but this seems like a lot of people already starting to take some vacations.
+Again, we're here now approaching the summer season, and to my surprise, it seems like, it feels like we've been on vacation, although we're working from our home, but this seems like a lot of people already starting to take some vacation.
 So that's the concern about just the ability to capture attention and get things done.
 But the backlog is still strong.
-The pipeline is still there and we're anticipating an uplift as we go into the year with really a focus on supply chain opportunities here that people need to make an investment, and know they need to do a better job of managing it.
+The pipeline is still there, and we're anticipating an uplift as we go into the year with really a focus on supply chain opportunities here that people need to make an investment, and know they need to do a better job of managing it.
 Does that help, Matt?

 Matt Pfau

 Yes, it does.
-So, I guess it sounds like the main concern in terms of closing deals is it's typically a time of year when it's hard to reach customers.
-And so to convert them those deals that perhaps got pushed, it might be difficult to contact the customer and get those across right now.
+So, I guess it sounds like the main concern in terms of closing deals is it's typically at the time of year when it's hard to reach customers and so to convert them those deals that perhaps got pushed, it might be difficult to contact the customer and get those pushed across right now.
 Is that correct?

 Allan Dow

 Yes, I think some of them we already transacted, we had a couple of those go.
-So they were they were just taking longer than we anticipated, or normally we’d see with the delay that was in the middle, and we're still engaging.
+So, they were -- they were just taking longer than we anticipated or normally we’d see with the delay that was in the middle, and we're still engaging.
 But the tough part right now is to rally people together to get final approvals and things of that nature.
-Normally, they huddle in a room and you could get that done and now it's trying to help them navigate our virtual world and potentially people take a vacation and whatnot.
+Normally, they’d huddle in a room and you could get that done, and now it's trying to help them navigate our virtual world and potentially people taking vacation and whatnot.
 So, you're absolutely right.
 It's a timing matter.
 We're not overly concerned about it.
-It's just the question mark right now until you get through that process you don't know what for sure is going to happen.
+It's just a question mark right now until you get through that process you don't know what for sure is going to happen.
 But we certainly aren't seeing everybody saying we're done, we're stopped, we're over.
 It's really just, they're moving ahead, it's a strange environment for everybody.

 Matt Pfau

 And maybe we can focus a little bit more on the long-term potential impact.
-And so I guess, one, have you seen customers or conversations with customers change at all and I guess that mean are more executives getting involved as the important of supply chain, planning software then elevated?
-And if that's not the case maybe you can just talk about what do you see some of the long-term impacts to your business coming out of this pandemic will be?
+And so, I guess, one, have you seen customers or conversations with customers change at all, and I guess that meaning are more executives getting involved, has the importance of supply chain planning software been elevated?
+And if that's not the case, maybe you can just talk about what do you see some of the long-term impacts to your business coming out of this pandemic will be?

 Allan Dow

 Yes, what we're seeing is the executives taking a personal interest.
 I mean, they were always aware of the projects, the projects are large enough that it didn't escape their viewpoint.
 But now they're taking a personal interest and wanting to understand how they can move forward, what it will be different for their business, so what will be new in the new world once we get to a new place.
 And the other thing that's been very interesting is that there's a sense of urgency around getting systems in place that they can gain value and then be ready.
-So for instance, there's some conversations going on now, let's say, how can we get started today and be ready for the fall in case the pandemic comes back?
-We'll be in a position where we're getting value, but may have to pivot and do something slightly different than what otherwise anticipate.
-And that speaks volumes to the way we operate.
+So, for instance, there's some conversations going on now, let's say, how can we get started today and be ready for the fall in case the pandemic comes back?
+We'll be in a position where we're getting value but may have to pivot and do something slightly different than what otherwise anticipate, and that speaks volumes to the way we operate.

-We implement in a very agile way and we can actually put them in a position where they're getting valuable use in real world environment by the fall if they were starting today, for instance.
+We implement in a very agile way and we can actually put them in a position where they're getting valuable use in real world environments by the fall if they were starting today, for instance.
 And then we get a chance to see it together.
-The benefits of an agile methodology is that you get to a point where you have viable use and then you reassess where you go next.
-And if the economic conditions change or something happen in the environment then we can pivot and we can go in a new direction, or we can continue on as initially anticipated.
+The benefits of an agile methodology is that you get to a point where you have viable use, and then you reassess where you go next.
+And if the economic conditions change or something happens in the environment, then we can pivot and we can go in a new direction or we can continue on as initially anticipated.
 So, that's kind of a change in discussions that we were not having six months ago, nine months ago, or a year ago.

 Matt Pfau